Cannabis kills Cancer Cells

 Marijuana – Miracle Plant?

 Marijuana is best known for its psychoactive properties.
 But how does marijuana bring about these sensations and how else does it behave in the body?
 To answer these questions, students might research how the active compounds in marijuana affect the body at the level of the cell, and draw parallels with how other drugs act in the body.
-As is the case with many other drugs — from legal, over-the-counter medications to illegal street drugs, like heroin — the active compounds interact with locations on the surfaces of cells called receptors.
+With any drugs — legal, over-the-counter medications to illegal street drugs — the active chemical compounds interact with locations on the surfaces of cells identified as receptors.

 Cell surface receptors provide a means for cells to receive information and input from the environment; when a molecule attaches, or binds, to a cell surface receptor, it triggers a series of events inside the cell, like the release of hormones, neurotransmitters or other molecules.
 A discussion about marijuana’s effects on the body might dovetail nicely with a broader class discussion or review of cell biology, the makeup and function of the cell membrane, and the function of neurotransmitters.